- 1 Overview

 An early scuffle with some bloke in the mask starts the chapter brilliantly and Barbara’s depreciating humour continues to shine.

-Barbara admitting to the reader that she has been getting beaten up left right and centre is appreciated as it makes the beatings make sense and plugs my worry they weren’t on purpose, she got beaten up a lot in The Darkest Reflection.
+Barbara admitting to the reader that she has been getting beaten up left right and centre is appreciated as it makes the beatings make sense and plugs my worry they weren’t on purpose, she got beaten up a lot in Volume 1.
 The fact she admits it and seeks out Dinah (The Black Canary) to spar makes her stronger in my eyes as she owns her mistakes.
 Clearly her poor form of late isn’t so much physical but mental as she continues to think back to being shot by the Joker.
 A constant recurring theme which at times because irritating but I suppose necessary.

 A brief conversation between Barbara (the mother) and James Gordon brings out the truth about her disappearance- James Jr. was the reason she abandoned her family.
 Not a complete surprise considering the events of The Black Mirror.